How derived grade applications work

 - decide if the provided information meets the criteria

-- make sure enough information is included in a student’s application so we can evaluate it against the eligibility criteria
+- make sure enough information is included in a student’s application so we can evaluate it

 - make sure the student’s application only covers the affected dates (identified by the medical practitioner or professional)